bgamari/ghc-wiki-import/data-parallel/closure-conversion/class-less.md

 How to exactly handle the worker and wrapper?
 Can we replace arrows by closure types in the worker?
 Or do we always have to add a wrapper?

+**Simpler''' Don't try to make a complete cloned data constructor.
+By the time of CC, its all just Core and so wrappers are just like any other global function.
+**

 #### Original functions